 A bush breakfast under Acacia trees

-We enjoyed our warm breads, fruit and freshly prepared breakfast fare and more champagne while our Balloon captain handed out our certificates.
+We enjoyed our warm bread, fruit and freshly prepared breakfast fare and more champagne while our Balloon captain handed out our certificates.
 And it was time to go back on a land safari to see more of this amazing landscape that is home to so many different wildlife species, from big cats to birds to beetles.

 How to book the hot air balloon Safari in Serengeti

-We booked our hot air balloon safari through the Four Seasons Lodge where we stayed at in Tanzania.
+We booked our hot air balloon safari through the Four Seasons Lodge where we stayed in Tanzania.
 The flights last approximately one hour and are followed by a Champagne bush breakfast.
 Children from age seven and above are able to go on the balloon safari.
 We did see a few families with kids during the bush breakfast.
 The balloon ride was approximately $599 per person including the pick up at the lodge and breakfast. (at the time of this article)

 You can also book directly through their website.
 Serengeti Balloon safaris now operate in Central Serengeti, Western Corridor of Serengeti.
 Seasonally in Serengeti South and also in Grumeti Reserves.
 All pilots hold commercial balloon pilot licenses issued by the Tanzania Civil Aviation Authority.
 Seeing the Serengeti from this unique perspective was one of the highlights of our trip to Eastern Africa.